Questions About Us

 Is BEAR a part of CPS (Child Protective Services)?

 In short the answer is no. Thanks to our partnership with the Department of Family and Protective Services and Harris County Protective Services, BEAR is able to verify specific details to ensure active CPS cases are being served through our BEAR Rooms.
 Anything beyond demographical information remains confidential and unknown to BEAR.

 Where are the BEAR Rooms located?

-We have 8 BEAR Rooms throughout Harris County.
-Our BEAR Rooms are located within CPS buildings for the convenience of the caseworkers.
+We have two BEAR Rooms in Harris County.
+One BEAR Room is located within a Harris County Protective Services building that also houses an intake center, youth shelter, and health clinic.
+The other is located within our warehouse next to the main BEAR offices, to make any visit here convenient and efficient for Caseworkers.
 Caseworkers are free to visit any of the BEAR Rooms and complete the necessary documentation to retrieve emergency items for active CPS cases.

 Who can get items from the BEAR Rooms?

 Only CPS staff is allowed to check inventory out of any BEAR Room.
 Each room has inventory forms that require specific information pertaining to each case.
 These forms detail which items are being taken from the BEAR Room to serve children in active cases.